cx-reports/.github/profile/README.md

 - **Consumer Demo App**: https://consumer-demo.cx-reports.com
 - **Docker Image**: https://hub.docker.com/r/codaxy/cx-reports

-## About CxReports

-CxReports is a self-hosted software solution designed for generating PDF reports automatically.
-It's ideal for creating various reports such as invoices, balance sheets, inventory reports, sales reports, investment valuation reports, timesheets, salary slips, etc.

-Key features include:

-- **WYSIWYG Editor**: Design reports with ease using our intuitive editor.
-- **Rich Component Set**: Include tables, charts, images, and rich text in your reports.
-- **Page Management**: Handle page breaking, numbering, and dynamic table of contents.
-- **Templates**: Use page templates for consistent headers and footers.
-- **Styling**: Style reports to follow your corporate branding guidelines.
-- **Data Integration**: Connect to APIs and SQL databases for dynamic data.
-- **Multilingual**: Generate reports in multiple languages.
-- **Parameterized Reports**: Customize reports with parameters.
-- **Scheduling**: Automate report delivery via email on a set schedule.
-- **SSO Integration**: Securely integrate with single sign-on.
-- **Embeddable**: Embed reports in other applications using iframes or export via API.
-- **Workspaces**: Separate reports across departments or environments.
-- **Security**: Fine-grained roles and permissions for user access.
-- **Docker**: Easy setup with Docker.

 ## Getting Started

 To get started with CxReports, follow these steps: